What Can I Do?

 4. Be An Advocate

-Visit your local school and urge them to implement prevention programs and school policies vital to the positive growth of their students.
-Join the Love Is Not Abuse coalition, the national grassroots coalition of advocates for dating abuse education.
+Visit your local middle or high school and urge them to implement prevention programs and school policies vital to the positive growth of their students.
+Attend a school board meeting, share statistics, and meet with other parents to push schools towards adopting comprehensive dating violence curricula.
+Join the Love Is Not Abuse coalition, our national grassroots coalition of advocates for dating abuse education.
 Host a Valentine’s Anytime party and ask local media to cover your event.
 Write to your government officials and local community leaders.
 And donate to Break the Cycle -- together, we can end dating violence for good.

 5. Help Someone